 Avoid large meals before bed.
 Try to make dinnertime earlier in the evening, and avoid heavy, rich foods within two hours of bed.
 Spicy or acidic foods can cause stomach trouble and heartburn.

 Once you have a handle on the whole biohacking process, start making small changes that will help you identify what works best for your entire bedtime routine.
-Remember balancing your hormones through diet, exercise, and natural supplements are the best biohack to better sleep.
+Remember balancing your hormones through diet, exercise, and natural supplements is the best biohack to better sleep.